ishiharaf/tracker/README.md

 # tracker

 Minimalistic time tracker.
 It calculates the number of hours worked in a day and outputs an invoice.
 It acts like a time card stamped by a time clock.
 You can clock in and out for work and a break.
 I used [minimist](https://github.com/substack/minimist) (1.2.5) as the argument parser.
-You can also check the [deno](https://github.com/ishiharaf/tracker-deno) version.

 ## Table of contents
 - [Usage](#usage)